-We are facing a global climate and environmental emergency and it is up to us all to protect the natural environment.
+We are facing a global climate and environmental emergency and more than ever before events and festivals have a responsibility to protect the natural environment.
 According to Julie's Bicycle, the creative community is uniquely placed to transform the conversation around climate change and translate it into action.
 Creative practitioners, and the wider cultural community have a unique and critical role: they deal with the art of the possible and influence new ways of being, doing and thinking.
 Arts and culture not only respond to the world around us; they also influence our individual and collective experiences and shape the direction we take.
 Through discussion and through our own behaviour, the creative community can help change society for the better.

-Art and culture therefore have a unique platform from which to engage and inspire action on climate change.
+Arts and culture therefore have a unique platform from which to engage and inspire action on climate change.
 It can take a complex idea and present it in ways that are engaging and inspiring.
 Environmental sustainability is also intrinsic to the resilience of an arts organisation and makes economic as well environmental sense.

-'The Show Must Go On' report (2015)iii outlined the environmental impacts of the festival industry and provided a robust basis for an industry-wide approach to reducing environmental impacts.
+The Show Must Go On report (2015) outlined the environmental impacts of the festival industry and provided a robust basis for an industry-wide approach to reducing environmental impacts.
 Based on 279 UK summer music festivals, the report found that the top five priorities for festival organisers are:

-- 1. Sustainable approaches to energy
+- 1 Sustainable approaches to energy

-- 2. Standard approach to serve-ware and packaging
+- 2 Standard approach to serve-ware and packaging

-- 3. Use of re-usable cups
+- 3 Use of re-usable cups

-- 4. A standard approach to waste management systems
+- 4 A standard approach to waste management systems

-- 5. Sustainable travel policies.
+- 5 Sustainable travel policies.